 - Pro tip: we recommend you keep the “Rule of Pi” in mind: anytime you’re promised an estimate of what something costs or how long it will take to complete, multiply that by 3.14 to get the actual estimate.

-How to find and research Bubble developers and agencies?
+How to find and research Bubble agencies and freelance Bubble developers?

 - Bubble agencies page: With over 200 partner agencies listed, Bubble’s website is the best central authority of vetted professionals for hire – ranging from solopreneurs and single member agencies to larger development shops with multiple employees and expertise in various aspects of application design and development.